OSEA Collective Bargaining Agreement

 qualifications and the conditions for their continued employment or their discipline, dismissal or demotion and to promote and transfer all such employees. - To create new jobs, change the content of existing jobs or eliminate jobs, when in its judgment such action is in the District’s interest to do so.

-The exercise of the foregoing powers, rights, authority, duties and responsibilities by the District, the adoption of policies, rules, regulations and practices and the use of judgment and discretion shall be limited only by the specific and expressed terms of this Agreement and then only to the extent that such specific and expressed terms are in conformance with the constitution and laws of the State of Oregon and applicable Federal laws.
+The exercise of the foregoing powers, rights, authority, duties and responsibilities by the District, the adoption of policies, rules, regulations and practices and the use of judgment and discretion shall be limited only by the specific and expressed terms of this Agreement and then only to the extent that such specific and expressed terms are in conformance with the constitution and laws of the State of Oregon and applicable federal laws.

 Where the District determines that the nature of the offense is such that the unsatisfactory behavior or performance of the employee can be corrected and warrants continuance of employment, the following due process shall be followed for non-probationary employees and employees in a probation period due to transfer or hire into a different position: